-As the adoption of CRM continues to grow, the users become savvier with different functionality and integrations the platform of their choice has to offer.
+As the adoption of CRM continues to grow, users become savvier with the different functionality and integrations the platform of their choice has to offer.
 This in turn means that organisations sticking to older CRM platforms are at a huge disadvantage as new, strategy-driven practices continue to emerge and shape the business landscape.

 In this article, we will be talking about CRM practices that are effective in 2021 and how to apply them.

 What is a CRM and Why Do You Need It?

 Before we start, let’s refresh what a CRM is and what its key functions are.

 CRM stands for Customer Relationship Management and it’s a piece of software that stores information about your prospects and customers; their contact details and their interactions with your business.
 All data is stored in an easy-to-access location and can be accessed in real-time by almost anyone in your company.
 Some of the most popular CRMs are HubSpot, Salesforce and Pipedrive.

 This tool can be used for streamlining sales processes, tracking customer activity, growing sales, improving customer satisfaction and optimising interactions with prospects and customers.
 Although originally created as an aid to sales, nowadays CRM is also used for leveraging marketing efforts, running marketing campaigns, monitoring social media and creating clear alignment between the departments.

 CRM Practices for a Lead-Driving Inbound Marketing Strategy